1.9km / 90km / 21km

 Click here to go to the Lough Cutra Tri Page.

-The 29th June 2014 saw over 140 racing around the first Gauntlet at Cholmondeley Castle.
-A 2 lap swim in the Deer Park Mere will swiftly see you heading off out of the estate on a 3 lap 30K undulating course around the length and breadth of the Peckforton Hills.
-Some 20K in you will climb the Cheshire cycling mecca of Hart Hill before circumnavigating the National Trust’s Bickerton Hill en route back to the estate.
+The Gauntlet at Cholmondeley Castle takes on a 2 lap swim in Deer Park Mere and will then swiftly see you heading off out of the estate on a 3 lap 31.66K undulating course around the length and breadth of the Peckforton Hills.
+Some 20K in, you will climb the Cheshire cycling mecca of Hart Hill before circumnavigating the stunning National Trust’s Bickerton Hill on the old coach road before heading back to the estate.

-The 10.5K looped run takes in all the best views of Cholmondeley Castle and the Bankhouse Stables where Red Rum once trained!
-A canter down the castle lawn sets arguably one of the best finish photos of the Series.
+The 7K looped run takes in all the best views of Cholmondeley Castle and the Bankhouse Stables where Red Rum once trained!
+A canter down the castle lawn sets up arguably one of the best finish photos of the Series.

 Click here to go to the Cholmondeley Castle Tri Page.